thebezelproject/BezelProject/README.md

 -------
 INSTALLATION - using a Raspberry Pi build of RetroPie

+NOTE: do not install the script as user 'root'.
+Only install the script as user 'pi'...otherwise it may cause future errors.

 Exit out of Emulation Station by pressing F4 (or remote into the Pi using something like Putty)

 Type the following commands: